michael-sumner/go-make-things/content/articles/2019-05-29-why-call-it-vanilla-js-when-its-just-javascript.md

 But they do call React and Vue "JS".
 So "vanilla JS" serves as a clear distinguisher to avoid confusion and aid in Google searches.

 If you search for "JavaScript,", you get a lot of framework/library based solutions.
-If you search for "vanills JS," you don't.
+If you search for "vanilla JS," you don't.
 And while some people like "plain JS" better, the search results for it just aren't as good.

 You're allowed to hate a phrase, but like or not, that's what people call it.